 Here's a detail that doesn't fit the Silicon Valley stereotype: when Thiel invited Hoffman to join Facebook's board in its earliest days, Hoffman said no.

 Not because he didn't believe in Facebook.
-He believed in it intensely — he was one of the first angel investors.
+He believed in it intensely.
+He was one of the first angel investors.
 But he was already building LinkedIn, which would compete with Facebook for users' professional identities.

 "One of the key things about integrity is to not just have integrity but also appear to have integrity," he explained.